Laura Landon

 LICENSED LEGAL PARAPROFESSIONAL (LLP)

-Laura began her legal career in 2009 as a construction defect and estate planning paralegal.
-She found this work interesting, but felt compelled to help in an area for which she had more passion and quickly transitioned to full-time family law.
-During this time, while raising her two sons, she earned her Bachelor of Legal Studies.
-She has been working in family law since 2009 and has come to appreciate the opportunity to help clients through difficult and emotional times as they navigate the legal system.
-Her extensive experience as a family law paralegal has been invaluable when assisting clients dealing with divorce, legal separation and disputes over parenting responsibilities and child support.
+Laura began her legal career in 2009 as a family law paralegal - an area of law which felt both personally and professionally meaningful.
+During this time, and while raising her two sons, she earned her Bachelor of Legal Studies.
+Family law is a particularly challenging legal field, but Laura has come to appreciate the opportunity to help clients through difficult and emotional times as they navigate the legal system.
 She has supported a Colorado SuperLawyer for over a decade and routinely assists in complex litigation matters.

-In 2021, Laura was invited by Judge Angela Arkin (Ret.) to participate in a Colorado Supreme Court initiative to bring another profession to the state - the Licensed Legal Paraprofessional (LLP).
+In 2021, Laura was invited to participate in a Colorado Supreme Court initiative to bring the Licensed Legal Paraprofessional (LLP) profession to Colorado.
 The state has long recognized a need for additional access to justice for the many individuals navigating family law issues without representation.
-The LLP program provides an alternative option for affordable legal services by licensing highly experienced family law paralegals and paraprofessionals to practice exclusively in a defined capacity in family law.
+The LLP program provides an alternative option for affordable legal services by licensing experienced family law paralegals and paraprofessionals to practice exclusively in family law.
 Laura has been volunteering and advocating for this new profession for several years and testified before the Colorado Supreme Court on its behalf in 2022.

-After several years dedicated to this cause, Laura is thrilled to see that it has finally come to fruition - she sat for the very first Colorado Licensed Legal Paraprofessional Bar Exam on April 30, 2024.
-She passed this rigorous exam.
-She was one of Colorado's first LLPs sworn in at the Colorado Supreme Court on June 20, 2024.
+After years dedicated to this cause, Laura is thrilled to see that it has finally come to fruition.
+She was one of Colorado's first LLPs sworn in at the Colorado Supreme Court on June 20, 2024 and continues to be a resource for new and aspiring LLPs.

 For information regarding Laura’s limited license to practice family law, please review her scope of practice disclosure here.